inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 * **Configuration of `Production` and `Test` applications is separated**: One configuration does not affect the other in any way.

+* **There are arguments for timezone, host and port**: It allows you to easily change configuration of application without changing the source code.

+## Unit Tests

+### Applied best practice

 * **Mock services in `Test` application**: Unit tests without mocking are actually integration tests, which are always heavier and more complex, and if there are some changes in several services, it is harder to find where the error is.

-* **There are arguments for timezone, host and port**: It allows you to easily change configuration of application without changing the source code.
+* **Isolate side effects**: Also, mocks are very useful due to isolation from the world: for example, when some controller is tested, it is unnecessary to test external states like databases, real time, etc.

+* **Use `setUp`**: This method is used in all test classes to initialize required objects before each test, reducing code duplication.

+* **Use `assert`**: Each test has `assert` usage to not only verify that there are no errors, but also test expected behavior.

+* **Tests with real time use time ranges in `assert`:** The retrieved time in such tests is compared with `start` and `end` timestamps.

-## Tests
+### Tests lists

-1. `TestController`, which mocks all services and checks that controller is working correctly.
+1. `TestController`, which mocks all services and checks that controller works correctly.
-2. `TestZonedTimeService`, which checks that `ZonedTimeService` is working correctly.
+2. `TestZonedTimeService`, which checks that `ZonedTimeService` works correctly.
+3. `TestAppConfiguration`, which checks that production application has correct configuration and works correctly.